 Each semester, the CSD brings culturally relevant speakers, educators, activists and entertainers to campus.
 This program gives students access to some of the world's most influential minds of our time.
-Past speakers have included Michael Eric Dyson, Angela Davis, Cleve Jones, Arun Ghandi, and Nobel Prize winner Rigoberta Menchu Tum.
+Past speakers have included: Common; Angela Davis; Michael Eric Dyson; Arun Ghandi; Nikki Giovanni; Ben Jealous; Cleve Jones, and Nobel Peace Prize Recipient Rigoberta Menchu Tum.

 Retreat for Social Justice

 The Retreat for Social Justice is an annual weekend retreat sponsored by the CSD.
 This retreat gives students who participate an opportunity to explore their cultural identities and interact with people from diverse backgrounds.
 The weekend is full of fun, interactive, and enlightening activities that help participants:

 Explore and understand their identities and how those identities influence their attitudes, beliefs, and behaviors,

 Create dialogue and conversations with their peers from different backgrounds, perspectives, and experiences,

 Learn ways they can interrupt prejudice and advocate for social equity and justice, and